 Zach Fishel, Girls With Insurance

-PRAISE FOR BEAUTIFUL APE GIRL BABY:
+BEAUTIFUL APE GIRL BABY

 "With a complex character who casually quotes Audre Lorde, believes in the Russian expression toska, and spouts wisdom as only an outsider can, Beautiful is a strange figure.
 She’s a bibliophile loaded with insights, yet naive.
 She’s childish, awkward, unintentionally funny, honest, and despite her extremes, occasionally a normal, hormonal teen.
 The unique blend of chutzpah and vulnerability turns a wild premise into a moving tale of learning to live in the world."

 "Unique and hilarious!
 I laughed my ass off."